Short Courses

 - 2 Days

 A diverse suite of metals is hosted in sedimentary strata.
-This includes the world’s largest gold deposits in paleoplacers such as the Witwatersrand, and the world largest copper deposits aside from porphyries – the Central African Copper Belt.
-Some of the world largest Uranium deposits are also sediment-hosted and are often associated with Vanadium.
-The world’s largest Zinc deposits are also sediment-hosted.
+This includes the world’s most prolific gold deposits in paleoplacers, copper deposits like the Central African Copper Belt, the world’s largest Zinc deposits and the highest-grade Uranium deposits.

 Orogenic Gold

-Jochen Kolb (Karlsruhe Institute of Technology), Georges Beaudoin (Université Laval), Iain Pitcairn (Stockholm University), Nicolas Thébaud (University of Western Australia), and Rich Goldfarb (Colorado School of Mines)
+Instructors: Jochen Kolb (Karlsruhe Institute of Technoloy), Georges Beaudoin (Laval University), Iain Pitcairn (Stockholm University), Nicolas Thébaud (University of Western Australia), and Richard Goldfarb (Colorado School of Mines)

 - 1 Day